gilbertrec/hypergraph-repository.github.io/_posts/2019-11-03-youtube-communities.md

 title: "Youtube Communities"
 page: youtube-communities
 date:   2019-11-03 11:30:41 -0300
 description: "Youtube is a video-sharing web site that includes a social network.
 In the Youtube social network, users form friendship each other and users can create groups which other users can join.
 We consider such user-defined groups as ground-truth communities.
-This data is provided by Alan Mislove et al.

-We regard each connected component in a group as a separate ground-truth community.
+This data is provided by Alan Mislove et al.We regard each connected component in a group as a separate ground-truth community.
 We remove the ground-truth communities which have less than 3 nodes.
 We also provide the top 5,000 communities with highest quality which are described in our paper.
 As for the network, we provide the largest connected component."
 data-name: file
 link: http://hypergraph-repository.github.io/-datasets/com-youtube.top5000.cmty.hgf
 categories: online-communities